-Money is not everything to me – its not my primary reason for existing nor do I think about it non stop.
+Money is not everything to me – it’s not my primary reason for existing nor do I think about it non-stop.
 BUT, I’d be naïve to suggest that is not important.
-Money, Cash, Moolha, Wam Pahm, Dead Presidents is a tremendous reason our civilization has evolved over the last 2000 to (some say) 10,000 years and a driving factor to the last 100 years of unprecedented change in our planet in the last 4-5 generations.
+Money, Cash, Moolha, Wam Pahm, and Dead Presidents are a tremendous reason our civilization has evolved over the last 2000 to (some say) 10,000 years and a driving factor to the last 100 years of unprecedented change in our planet in the last 4-5 generations.

 It’s needed, necessary and more of it, if used correctly can add positivity to your life.

 But the value of it is an interesting aspect.
-I’ve noticed and I’d assume it’s this way for most of us that the times I feel stress in regards to money is when I am not sure I have enough.
+I’ve noticed and I’d assume it’s this way for most of us that the times I feel stressed in regards to money is when I am not sure I have enough.
 Maybe I had just spent $50 on something in passing and now could really use that $50 for something better.
 This value is a big talk with my young children.
 I’ve actually tried to keep the whole idea of the value of money from my kids as long as possible.
-They have their whole life to fret and stress about money and as a kid, to me, its more about getting out there and embracing life.
-As they age, now we have to talk about value however – A Playstation just isn’t the same value as a can of Dr. Pepper and they should probably understand that.
+They have their whole life to fret and stress about money and as a kid, to me, it’s more about getting out there and embracing life.
+As they age, now we have to talk about value however – A Playstation game just isn’t the same as a can of Dr. Pepper.

 I’m not rich by any means but not on the poverty line either.
 I’ve heard a good judge of significance of value is, “how much would you wager on a bet and care” and still for me, $50 would be a legit bet.

-You get it, you have these issues as well I’m sure from time to time.
+You get it, because you have these issues as well.
+We all do from time to time.

 In this episode, Jerry was explaining to his friends how money is cyclic and to stop worrying over the small things.
 It all works its way around.
-To prove the point he threw a $20 bill out of his window and proceeded to find additional $20’s, or have someone buy his lunch ($20 value), or find something worth the $20 value – all through the show – regardless of how he tried to lose it.
+To prove the point he threw a $20 bill out of his window and proceeded to find an additional $20’s, or have someone buy his lunch ($20 value), or find something worth the $20 value, all show long, regardless of how hard he tried to lose it.

 I think this happens in reality.

-Now this isn’t advice – this site isn’t “dear Abby” so you don’t need to take my advice at all.
-In fact, by all mean, DO NOT TAKE MY ADVICE – the real spirit of this post is not the money but more, “don’t sweat it, it’ll all come around.”
+Now, this isn’t advice – this site isn’t “dear Abby” so you don’t need to take my words and ideas at all.
+In fact, by all means, DO NOT TAKE MY ADVICE – the real spirit of this post is not the money but more, “don’t sweat it, it’ll all come around.”
 DON’T TAKE MY ADVICE – but think about it a little bit – just think…

 I live for experiences and let’s face it – experiences sometimes have a monetary cost to them – money well spent and assuredly, the money will return!